 The partial AID is a nonunique STA identifier defined in Table 10-13 (Settings for the TXVECTOR parameters GROUP_ID and PARTIAL_AID for VHT STAs) and Table 10-14 (Settings for the TXVECTOR parameter PARTIAL_AID for CMMG STAs).
 The partial AID is carried in the TXVECTOR parameter PARTIAL_AID of a VHT SU PPDU or a CMMG PPDU and is limited to 9 bits.

-In Table 10-12 (Settings for the TXVECTOR parameters GROUP_ID and PARTIAL_AID for VHT STAs), Table 10-13 (Settings for the TXVECTOR parameter PARTIAL_AID for CMMG STAs) and this clause, BSSID[b:c] and RA[b:c] represent bits b to c inclusive of the BSSID and RA, respectively, with the 48-bit MAC address represented such that bit 0 is the Individual/Group bit and bit 47 is the last transmitted bit, in which bit position b is then scaled by 20 and c by 2c-b.
-See Figure 9-1 (Representation of a 48-bit MAC address).

 1808.12 change as shown

-BSSID[b:c] and RA[b:c] represent bits b to c inclusive of the BSSID and RA, respectively, with the 48-bit MAC address represented such that bit 0 is the Individual/Group bit and bit 47 is the last transmitted bit, in which bit position b is then scaled by 20 and c by 2c-b.
-See Figure 9-1 (Representation of a 48-bit MAC address).
+BSSID[b:c] and RA[b:c] are defined as A[b:c] in 1.5 (Terminology for mathematical, logical, and bit operations) and 9.2.2 (Conventions).

 1809.49 change as shown